rserranon/ElementsBlockstream/README.md

 ```

-When you wnat to stop the services do:
+When you want to stop the services do:
 ```
 source ./stop_services.sh
 ```